Gen-AI-In-Software-Development/List-Of-Units/Unit03-Java-Examples/README.md

 Rating: Fair.

-### Example 3.7 prompt Prompt: Write statements that can be used in a JavaFX application to draw a dart board showing concentric circular rings and a bull’s eye.
+### Example 3.7 prompt: Write statements that can be used in a JavaFX application to draw a dart board showing concentric circular rings and a bull’s eye.
 (The bull’s eye should be a filled circle.)[4]

 ### Generated Code:
 ```